m-g-k/EventLogMonitor/README.md

 `EventLogMonitor.exe -p * -s <your source> -fx "your text to exclude here"`<br>

 Note that this filter is applied after any `-2` or `-3` option.

+### "Filter on Event ID" <a name="FilterOnEventId"></a>
+`-fn` will output only those events that match the specified event ID filter.
+Allowed filters include:
+* inclusive IDs like `55`, `1002`.
+This will display only events with a matching ID(s).
+* exclusive IDs like `-11`, `-20`.
+This will display only events that do not match the specified ID(s).
+* inclusive ranges like `100-200, 401-672`.
+This will display only events within the specified range(s).
+* exclusive ranges like `-50-60, -700-907`.
+This will display only events that are not within the specified range(s).
+* any combination of the above like `56,1003,100-200,-50-70,-89`

+For example:<br>

+`EventLogMonitor.exe -p * -s <your source> -fn 1,2,55-103,-60-70,-99`<br>

+Note that if you only want to specify a negative ID or range you should use the `=` form to supply the parameter like this: <br>

+`EventLogMonitor.exe -p * -s <your source> -fn=-99`<br>

+Also, if you use spaces between the commas, then you should supply the values in quotes like this:<br>

+`EventLogMonitor.exe -p * -s <your source> -fn "1, 2, 55 - 103, -60-70,-99"`<br>

+In order to mix inclusive value and exclusive values in the same filter you also need to specify an inclusive range within which the exclusive values can be excluded.
+In the example shown above, we can see the range `55-103` is an inclusive range from which the range `-60-90` and the individual ID `99` can be excluded.

 ### "Filter on Warnings"
 `-fw` will output only those events that are either a "warning", an "error" or "critical", for example:<br>